reactjs/rfcs/text/2019-focus-management.md

 ### Portals

 The original portals example would have the correct behavior without code changes.
-The input within the portal would have a `tabIndex` set on it while focus is inside the React root such that it appears in the tab order based on the React tree rather than the DOM tree.
+React would handle the Tab key such that it appears in the tab order based on the React tree rather than the DOM tree.

 # Drawbacks